The in situ formation of molecular and warm ionised gas triggered by hot outflows: Position of the cloud

 \section{Position of the cloud}

-It is not obvious where to mark the position at which the cloud is located over time.
+It is not obvious what is the best definition of the position of the cloud as it evolves.
 In the initial conditions the centre of mass might be a simple measure to locate the cloud.
 If (significant) fractions of the mass are stripped during the time evolution and the front of the cloud that is exposed to the wind deforms, simple measures like the centre of mass or the first overdensity along the direction of the wind are not good indicators.
 We compare the following positions along the direction of the wind flow ($x$ direction): \begin{itemize} \item the centre of mass

 where $m_i$ is the mass of each individual cell, $x_i$ is the $x$ position and the sum includes all cells $i$. \item the position of 25, 40, and 50 percentile of the cumulative mass integrated along the $x$ direction with the wind direction, i.e.